Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

 - Line two baking sheets with wax paper or silicone baking mats and set aside.

 - In a large saucepan, combine the sugar, corn syrup, and peanut butter over medium heat.
 Stir often until the mixture comes to a boil then remove from heat.
-Stir in cornflakes until evenly coated.
+Stir in vanilla and cornflakes until evenly coated.

 - Immediately drop cookies onto the prepared baking sheets using a cookie scoop or large spoon.